AshraiCollege/calculator_awt/README.md

 I would like to express my sincere gratitude to everyone who contributed to the development of this Java Calculator project:

-- Java Documentation**: For providing detailed and comprehensive guidance on Java programming and AWT components.
+- Java Documentation: For providing detailed and comprehensive guidance on Java programming and AWT components.
-- Open-source Community**: For the inspiration and sharing of knowledge that helped shape this project.
+- Open-source Community: For the inspiration and sharing of knowledge that helped shape this project.
-- Online Tutorials and Blogs**: Special thanks to the various online resources that provided helpful tutorials on Java GUI development.
+- Online Tutorials and Blogs: Special thanks to the various online resources that provided helpful tutorials on Java GUI development.
-- Friends and Family**: For their continuous support and encouragement during the project's development.
+- Friends and Family: For their continuous support and encouragement during the project's development.
 - GitHub: For providing a platform to showcase and share this project with the broader developer community.

 Thank you all for your valuable contributions, support, and resources.